MisterRasmus/docu-parse-ai/README.md

 - Tailwind CSS
 - Node.js + Express

-## Deployment

-See [Lovable Project](https://lovable.dev/projects/5e5ef42d-e549-46d9-a62c-8aa192b8c720) for deployment and publishing instructions.

 ## Notes

-- All config files for the frontend (Vite, Tailwind, TypeScript, etc.) are now in frontend/.
+- All config files for the frontend (Vite, Tailwind, TypeScript, etc.) are in frontend/.
+- All config files for the backend (Express, Node.js, etc.) are in backend/.
 - Manage backend and frontend dependencies separately.
 - Use start-all.bat in the root to run both servers for development.